UVa Course Catalog (Unofficial, Lou's List)

 Offered

-Readings in the prose narratives of the Hebrew Bible.
-Emphasizes grammar, vocabulary, and syntax.
+Readings in the poetry of the Hebrew Bible.
+Emphasizes grammar, vocabulary, and poetics.
 Attention to issues of translation and interpretation.
-Prerequisite: HEBR 2410 or equivalent, or instructor permission.
+Prerequisite: HEBR/RELJ 2410 or the equivalent

 HEBR 3010Advanced Modern Hebrew I (3)